-We perform evaluations against publicly available data to identify suppliers that may inherently be at higher risk for Environmental, Social and Governance (ESG) related issues based on their industry and/or region where they operate, which include human rights.
+We perform evaluations to identify suppliers that may inherently be at higher risk for Environmental, Social and Governance (ESG) related issues based on their industry and/or region where they operate, which include human rights.
 The results of these activities drive our engagement with suppliers on ESG performance assessments.

-We engage the identified in-scope direct suppliers in ESG performance assessments through recognized third-party audit and ratings platforms that focus on policies, governance, key performance indicators and other evidence of integrated processes addressing human rights and labor, environmental, ethics and sustainable procurement risks.
+We engage the identified in-scope direct suppliers in ESG performance assessments through recognized third-party platforms that focus on policies, governance, key performance indicators and other evidence of integrated processes addressing human rights and labor, environmental, ethics and sustainable procurement risks.
 In 2021, we set a goal to engage 85 percent of our direct suppliers (by spend) on ESG performance assessments by 2027.
-To date, we've assessed suppliers covering 47% of our 2022 direct spend, keeping us on track to meet our 2027 target.
+As of December 31, 2023, we assessed suppliers covering 59% of our 2023 direct spend, keeping us on track to meet our 2027 target.
 The completed assessments identified opportunities for continued supplier development but did not result in findings that required immediate intervention.

-The assessment results are integrated into overall supplier risk scores, enabling easier risk identification and mitigation, procurement decisions and open dialogue about these topics during supplier reviews.
-Throughout 2022, procurement team members who manage in-scope suppliers received training on our strategy and guidance on how to engage with suppliers on ESG performance topics.
+The assessment results are integrated into supplier risk scores which are considered in risk identification and mitigation activities, procurement decisions and supplier business reviews.
+In 2023, procurement team members who manage in-scope suppliers received training on engaging with suppliers on ESG topics.